-Today, it’s more common to find liquid-cooled ATVs, especially on newer and larger engine ATVs.
+Today, it’s more common to find liquid-cooled ATVs, especially on the newer and larger engines.

-Air-cooled ATVs are still around, but they tend to be on 400cc or lower ATVs.
-You mostly find air-cooled engines on kids ATVs or affordable ATVs you buy online*.
+Air-cooled are still around, but they tend to be on 400cc or lower.
+You mostly find air-cooled engines on kids ATVs or affordable ATVs you buy online (ad).
 Even these kids and cheaper ATVs are starting to move to a basic type of liquid-cooling.

 Most people want liquid-cooling, so the manufacturers are moving towards that, it’s just like the move to fuel-injected ATVs over carbureted models.

-Older ATVs tend to be air-cooled, so it might be the only option if you’re buying a used ATV.
+Older models tend to be air-cooled, so it might be the only option if you’re buying a used.
 But even ATVs from the 90s and early 00s still had liquid-cooled engines options.

 If you have an air-cooled ATV, you’re maybe wondering how to keep your engine cooler.
 I’ve listed the many things you can do to keep your ATV engine running cooler, even though it’s air-cooled.